Qurrent-AI/workforce-specs/spec_creation_prompt.md

 In the Architecture Overview, capture the key workflow components and how they transition from one to the next.
 Note opportunities for human intervention.

-In the Decision Ledger, produce a non-technical, outcome-focused list of decisions the workforce makes, in execution order.
+In the Decision Ledger, produce a non-technical, outcome-focused, enumerated list of decisions the workforce makes, in execution order.
 This augments (does not replace) technical mapping and MUST be placed under the template's "### Decision Ledger" section.
+Decisions should be concise, but granular.

-For each decision, include:
+Enumerate each decision.
+For each, include:
 - Decision inputs, if applicable
 - Decision outputs, including any agent actions that are user-visible or consequential; note when outcomes stem from an LLM-invoked action (i.e., an action the model can trigger)
 - Decision logic: a concise summary of the natural-language rules or criteria that govern the outcome (via LLM-prompt instructions, but also direct code)